snowkit/differ/README.md

 ## Facts

-- This is a port of Separating Axis Theorem, for collision detection between shapes.
+- Implements Separating Axis Theorem, for collision detection.
-- Supports polygons, circles, and rays currently.
+- Supports concave polygons, circles, and rays.
 - 2D only (for now).
 - Includes a simple drawing interface for debugging shapes
-- **COLLISION ONLY.** No physics here.
-By design :)
+- **COLLISION ONLY.** No physics responses - This is by design.
 - Contributions welcome

 ##Quick look